 11.‘L’Aveugle qui suit l’aveugle qui suit l’aveugle: la philosophie intertextuelle de la Lettre sur les aveugles’ inMarion Chottin (ed.), L’Aveugle et le philosophe (Paris: Presses Universitaires de Paris-Sorbonne, 2009), pp. 63–81.

 12. ‘Pré-histoire d’un emblème des Lumières: l’aveugle-né de Montaigne à Diderot’, in Isabelle Moreau (ed.), Les Lumières en mouvement: la circulation des idées au XVIIIe siècle (Lyon: ENS, 2009), pp. 173–97.

-13. ‘Portraits and Afterlives: Diderot and Montaigne’, in Pre-Histories and Afterlives: Studies Towards a New Cultural History, ed.
+13. ‘Portraits and Afterlives: Diderot and Montaigne’, in Pre-Histories and Afterlives: Studies in Critical Method for Terence Cave, ed.
 Anna Holland and Richard Scholar (Legenda, 2008), pp. 95-105.
 See here.

 14. ‘The Judgement of Experience: Reading and Seeing in Diderot’s Lettre sur les aveugles’ in French Studies, 62.4 (2008), 404–16

 15. ‘Diderot, Chardin et la matière sensible’, Dix-Huitième Siècle, 39 (2007), pp. 577-593.
 See here.